The museum focuses on antiquities and modern and contemporary art and photography, and new media.

 Showcasing Americas pastime in a unique form of folk art painted on baseballs

-Figurative prints in the collection from the 1960s to today
+Some 25 figurative prints from the 1960s to today